cloudmesh-community/book/chapters/preface/create.md

 $ cd book
 ```

-Next you have to create the virtual machine with
+Next, you have to create the virtual machine with

 ```bash
 $ vagrant up
 ```

-You can loginto the VM with
+You can login to the VM with

 ```bash
 $ vagrant ssh
 ```

-The book folder will be mounted in the VM and you can can follow the
+The book folder is mounted in the VM and you can follow the
 instructions in @sec:docker-create-book.

 ## Creating a Book {#sec:create-book}

-Once you have decided for one of the methods, you can create a book.
+Once you have decided on one of the methods, you can create a book.

-To create a book, you have to first check out the book source from
+To create a book, you have first to check out the book source from
-github with if you have not yet done so (for example if you were to
+GitHub with if you have not yet done so (for example if you were to
 use the docker container method):

 ```bash